kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 ### JVM
 - JVM is a virtual machine that understands and runs java bytecodes, works for memory management in heap space and stack memory
 #### Java Heap Space
-- Java Heap space is used by java runtime to allocate memory to Objects and JRE classes.
+- Java **Heap space is used by java runtime to allocate memory to Objects and JRE classes**.
 Whenever we create an object, it’s always created in the Heap space.
-- Garbage Collection runs on the heap memory to free the memory used by objects that don’t have any reference.
+- **Garbage Collection runs on the heap memory to free the memory** used by objects that don’t have any reference.
 Any object created in the heap space has global access and can be referenced from anywhere of the application.
 ####  Java Stack Memory
-- Java Stack memory is used for the execution of a thread.
+- Java **Stack memory is used for the execution of a thread**.
 They contain method-specific values that are short-lived and references to other objects in the heap that is getting referred from the method.
 - Stack memory is always referenced in LIFO (Last-In-First-Out) order.
 Whenever a method is invoked, a new block is created in the stack memory for the method to hold local primitive values and reference to other objects in the method.
 - As soon as the method ends, the block becomes unused and becomes available for the next method.
 - Stack memory size is very less compared to Heap memory.